This information is for anyone with axial spondyloarthritis (axial SpA) including people with ankylosing spondylitis (AS)

 - X-rays will show if there has been any changes to your bones and joints such as extra bone growth or fusion.
 Many people will never have changes on x-ray

 - Magnetic resonance imaging (MRI) which will show if there is any inflammation around your joints.
-A particular MRI sequence needs to be used to diagnose AS.
+A particular MRI sequence needs to be used to diagnose axial SpA.
 It is called a STIR sequence (Short TI Inversion Recovery).